-We have certain images of success in our minds: sports championships, exceptional music recitals, high grades, attending an Ivy League school, large incomes, etc. While each of these goals reflects a type of success, I take exception with them for a basic reason.
+We have certain images of success in our minds: sports championships, exceptional music recitals, high grades, attending an elite school, large incomes, etc. While each of these goals reflects a type of success, I take exception with them for a basic reason.

 They are the wrong goals.